MyProfileX/goldeneast/README.md

 Designing of the application's database

-Basic understanding of Laravel application and project architecture Studying of MVC pattern and CRUD theory and it's further practical application
+Basic understanding of Laravel application and project architecture Studying of MVC pattern and CRUD theory and it's further practical using

 Using the model relations (One-to-One, One-to-Many Many-to-Many) Using migrations, factories and seeders for completely working with application's data Realization of business-logic with resource and single-method Controllers

+Role devision (User / Admin)

+User:
+- Index + Show

+- LiveSearch with AJAX

+- Cart:
+    - Made with session
+    - Changing quantity of items
+    - Counting subtotal and total price
+    - Chechkout with Stripe Payment System

+Admin:
+- Integration of AdminPanel (Admin LTE)

+- CRUD realisation + Uploading pictures

+Implemented vlidation using requests.

 Routing (group, prefix, namespace, middleware)

-Implemented vlidation using requests.